-Help coordinate or carry out various events throughout the year such as fundraising events, summer reunions, and more!
+Help coordinate or carry out various events throughout the year such as fundraising events, family reunions, and more!
 Time commitment may vary depending on event.

 Student Practical Experiences and Internships

 In cooperation with you and your college instructor, Mourning Hope can design an internship for undergraduates or graduate students in human services, communications, or other related fields.
 Please contact us as early as possible, as limited opportunities are available.
 Scheduling of hours will be based upon your unique needs and the availability of our staff to supervise.